What is an Anti-Lock Braking System (ABS)?

-Of course, ABS isn’t a perfect system.
-There are some instances when it isn’t as helpful.
-For instance, ABS can increase the stopping distance of your vehicle.
+While ABS technology has come a long way since the early systems of the 70’s and 80’s, the system still has some disadvantages.
+For instance, ABS can in some cases increase the stopping distance of your vehicle.
 It decreases the risk of skidding, but it could cause a collision when you would otherwise have time to come to a complete stop.

 - Wiring between controller and sensors